VIDEOS ON YOUTUBE

 A Dividing Force

-Can it be proved to be the "word of God"
+or fable?
+Can it be proved to be the "word of God" and relevant

-What Subtle Spiritual Forces Work to Separate us from Gospel Truth?
+Forces Work to Separate us from Gospel Truth

 For many, in a time of God's choosing, our life reaches a place where we may begin to experience God.
 These God-ordained times are of special significance (Gr. kairos) in God's timetable.
-At such times God's hand reaches forth in grace and begins draw us out of darkness and strengthen men and women to raise them up and to give them a testimony and a voice that bears witness to God's work of redemption.
+At such times God's hand reaches forth in grace and begins draw us out of darkness or strengthen men and women to raise them up giving them a testimony and a new witness to God's work of redemption.
 Until such times we seem to remain in a kind of inertia both as individuals and as institutions.
 The fruit of God's work often seems to be enhanced by tests and trials.

 There are times of spiritual revival that occur when men or women of God are empowered by the Spirit.
-At these times there is a break through in the malaise of tradition.
+At these times there is a break through from the malaise of tradition.
 Men and women receive something from heaven.
 The fire of God begins to consume their spirits.
 They break forth proclaiming that God truly rewards those that seek him.
 In the face of such revival a sleeping church awakens to refresh the world in hope.
-Religious belief systems are probably born in a time when spiritual power was in evidence, widely experienced first hand.
-Then, eventually in the course of time people become complacent and God's presence in a real sense departs.
+Before religious belief systems were born there was spiritual power in evidence but it doesn't take long for the signs and wonders and the anointing that demonstrates God's Spirit at work to depart and be replaced by natural, human level knowledge and abilities.
+Religion contains a memory of God's presence while all that remains is a story.

-A person growing up in a religious tradition has been told that there is a God but they personally have Not experienced Him.
+A person growing up in with religion has been told that there is a God but though they have Not experienced Him.
 They may have been told that God answers prayers, but they've never experience answered prayer.
 They are told that God once spoke to people but he doesn't speak anymore.
 But, God is a God of the living not of the dead.
 God is a right now being.
 He is the same yesterday, today and forever.
 Religious traditions tend to turn the reality of God's "now-ness" into God's "then-ness."
-Religion for all intents and purposes becomes a kind of "oral tradition,” and no more.
+Religion for all intents and purposes becomes a kind of "oral tradition" and no more.

-So we also see the situation where one group's understanding of the practice of Christianity comes in conflict with others and the house divides further.
+So we also see the situation where one sects understanding of the practice of Christianity comes in conflict with others and the house divides further.
 And thus we have come to a place where hundreds of denominations or sects contend for there own view of the truth.
 Professing Christians are for the most part, divided from others in the body.
-My experience with traditional denominations is that few enjoy the "now-ness" of God; and even fewer who see themselves as the true and valued “disciples” for whom Jesus prayed for in John 17 when he commissioned us all to be as He is in the world.
+My experience with traditional denominations is that few enjoy the "now-ness" of God; and even fewer who see themselves as the true and valued disciples for whom Jesus prayed for in John 17 when he commissioned us all to be "as He is in the world."

 We see that religion of any sort divides humanity.
 How unfortunate that there is such pervasive division among Christians.
 Division weakens and hinders the purposes of God to partake in his Kingdom.
 Jesus prayer for believers is recorded in chapter seventeen of John's Gospel asks for unity among all that the Father has given him.
 This prayer is prayed for all his disciples, and disciples in coming generations who also will know him as Redeemer and Deliverer.
 This prayer is the specific will of God and the road map of ministry for those who believe and follow him in generations to come.
 Even the Jew and Gentile were eventually to be one, perfectly one in Himself.